 If a learner of compulsory school-going age (15 years) is expelled from school, the HoD is obliged to arrange an alternative placement for the learner.
 The HoD’s obligation to ensure an alternative placement is only applicable to learners of compulsory school-going age.
 This raises a question regarding the position of learners between 15 and 18 years of age.
 While the Constitution provides that the best interests of every child under 18 years are of paramount importance, there is apparently a lacuna in the legislation regarding the interests of children between 15 and 18 years who pose disciplinary problems.
 This lacuna in ensuring the best interests of children is exacerbated by the lack of legislative or regulative criteria to facilitate the alternative placement of expelled learners.
 Currently it is left to the discretion of the HoD to ensure that the alternative placement is in the best interests of the learner.

 Further, if one assumes that the right to basic education coincides with the compulsory school-going age, one could argue that the right to further education of the learner is applicable to learners between 15 and 18 years.
 The right to further education is subjected to the provision that it must be made progressively available.
 The state can therefore, on account of a lack of specialised facilities and a lack of capacity to deal with learners who pose disciplinary problems, lawfully limit the right to further education of such learners.
 This is in sharp contrast to the provisions of section 28(2), which provide that the best interests of every child under the age of 18 are of paramount importance.
-One should thus consider whether these children’s rights to further education are unduly limited, taking the best interests of the child into account alternatively, whether these learners’ best interests are duly limited. ???
+One should thus consider whether these children’s rights to further education are unduly limited or not, taking the best-interests-of-the-child right into account.

 2.1.3 Explicit best-interests-of-the-child provisions as indicator of child-centeredness

-The best interests of the child are an unambiguous focus of the Child Justice Act and it is evident in numerous sections of the act that all procedures are aimed at the best interests of the child.
+The best interests of the child are an unambiguous focus of the Child Justice Act and it is evident in numerous sections of the Act that all procedures are aimed at the best interests of the child.
 Furthermore, all role players (police officers, prosecutors, probation officers, inquiry magistrate, child justice court) are explicitly instructed by the legislator throughout the Act to ensure the best interests of the child.
 These provisions also provide the different role players with specific factors to be taken into account in determining the best interests of the child.

 In the school discipline context the school governing body (SGB) is responsible to conduct a formal disciplinary hearing and every educator is responsible to maintain discipline in their classrooms and on the school grounds.
 Yet, none of them are cautioned in the Schools Act to discipline learners within the parameters of the best-interests-of-the-child standard.
 In fact, there is no indication of what would constitute the best interests of the child and it is left to the discretion of the SGB and educators to determine the ambit of this constitutional right.
-This poses a real challenge to the realisation of the child’s best interests rights since the majority of SGB members do not have legal training, do not have access to legal sources and do not have the capacity to stay abreast of the latest developments with regard to the composite best-interests-of-the-child concept.
+This poses a real challenge to the realisation of the child’s best interests rights since the majority of SGB members and educators do not have legal training, do not have access to legal sources and do not have the capacity to stay abreast of the latest developments with regard to the composite best-interests-of-the-child concept.

 2.1.4 Reference to considering the best interests of all children involved in formal proceedings as indicator of child-centeredness